puppetlabs/pcp-broker/doc/logging.md

 # Logging in pcp-broker

-We use the puppetlabs/structured-logging to log certain events as they are handled by the broker.
+We use the [puppetlabs/structured-logging][https://github.com/puppetlabs/structured-logging] to log certain events as they are handled by the broker.

+## Configuration

+pcp-broker uses [logback][http://logback.qos.ch/].
+The logging configuration file should be specified by setting the `global.logging-config` entry in the *global.conf* file in the [configuration][./configuration.md] directory.
+Example:

+'''
+    global: {
+      logging-config = ./eng-resources/logback-dev.xml
+    }
+'''

 ## Levels and their uses